NicolasVelomaro/w2_css_transition_followup/README.md

 └── README.md           # This file
 ```

-**Key Insight**: This is the same file structure pattern used in professional web development.
-The browser reads your HTML, sees the `<link>` tag, fetches your CSS, and combines them to create the visual result you see.
+**Key Insight**: The browser reads your HTML, sees the `<link>` tag, fetches your CSS, and combines them to create the visual result you see.

 ## 🔧 Getting Unstuck